HealthDet4ChronicDisease/HDCD/docs/functional_specification.md

 # Functional Specification

 ## Background
-Social determinants of health (SDOH) have become an increasingly growing area of research for the health community.
+Health outcomes are influenced by many factors, including genetics, behavior, and social factors.
+Existing research identified many factors of behavior, such as smoking, drinking, unhealthy diet, and exercises that are associated with health outcomes.
+Additionally, social determinants of health (SDOH) have become an increasingly growing area of research for the health community.
 A compelling body of work has shown that social factors play important roles in health outcomes.
 Multiple studies have demonstrated a stepwise gradient pattern in the association between income and health - health improves incrementally as income rises.
 However, the association between SDOH and health outcomes can be complicated, as there are many complex biopsychosocial and biophysiosocial pathways and processes.

 To explore and analyze such complex relationships, interactive visualizations can aid researchers and public health experts in "knowledge discovery, hypotheses generation, and decision support." [[1]](#1)[[2]](#2) Interactively visuzliations can play an important role in fostering knowledge generation and help in establishing associations and causality, as they allow for direct data manipulation and analysis.
 However, creating interactive visualizations can be a technically intensive and arduous task, requiring both technical and data visualization experience.
 We would like to make this process as easy as possible so that a user with minimal technical experience can create and utilize the interactive visualizations.